pawel-kow/RPP-architecture/README.md

 # RPP Architecture
 This repository contains the initial draft of the RPP (RESTful Provisioning Protocol) architecture.
-The aim of this project is to leverage REST architectural principles and JSON data-interchange formats to enhance the existing Extensible Provisioning Protocol (EPP).

 ## Overview
 The [Architecture.adoc](./Architecture.adoc) file outlines the core components, design considerations, and requirements for RPP.